datacarpentry/image-processing/episodes/06-blurring.md

 ![Cat image](../fig/05-cat-snap.jpg)

 Now, zoom in on the area of the cat's eye, as shown in the left-hand image below.
-When we apply a blur filter, we consider each pixel in the image, one at a time.
-In this example, the pixel we are applying the filter to is highlighted in red, as shown in the right-hand image.
+When we apply a filter, we consider each pixel in the image, one at a time.
+In this example, the pixel we are currently working on is highlighted in red, as shown in the right-hand image.

 ![Cat eye pixels](../fig/05-cat-eye-pixels.jpg)